 You should follow any storage instructions provided by your healthcare provider and any written instructions provided with your medication or listed on its packaging.

 In addition, many government agencies provide information regarding safe storage of medication.
-Possible sources include the National Institutes of Health’s information page and the CDC’s information page.
+Possible sources include the National Institutes of Health’s information page and the Center for Disease Control’s information page

 Check the Package: If there are any specific instructions for disposal on the label, package or package insert, please follow those instructions.